steadylearner/Chat/README.md

 It was also my first trial to write chat app.
 So please contribute to Steadylearner Chat repository or Steadylearner Post for this blog post if you find something to improve.

-If you want to know someone who wants to improve his coding skill in Rust, JavaScript and Python everyeday, please contact me with [LinkedIn] and [Twitter]
+If you want to know someone who wants to improve his coding skill in Rust, JavaScript and Python everyday, please contact me with [LinkedIn] and [Twitter]

-(I would be grateful also if someone give me a chance to know who can help me to imporve Rust code skill for it is difficult to find one here.)
+(I would be grateful also if someone give me a chance to know who can help me to improve Rust code skill for it is difficult to find one here.)

 I am planning to convert Frontend code(HTML and JavaScript) used here to Rust with one of its web frameworks later and may write post for that also.

 We might learn how to write Rust code for Frontend and Backend code later with this example.

-**Thanks and please share this post with others**
+**Thanks and please share this post with others.**